vanillasource/jaywire/README.md

 want to access a session scoped user object.

 For these cases initializing the component with its dependency in the constructor would mean that it always uses the same object.
-This is where a usually a *Factory* is used, where the component is created with the *Factory* which can produce a correct instance of its dependency each time.
+This is usually where a *Factory* is used, where the component is created with the *Factory* which can produce a correct instance of its dependency each time.
 A Factory however implies that a new object is created each time, which not be accurate so Java 8